 All the observations indicated both of the discs were seen above the black band (and the flag), so it was concluded that the water has curvature, as seen below.

 At the time the money was still in the hands of a referee and had not been handed to Wallace.
-Unfortunately, the court ruled that the money was still in Hampden’s right because it had not been delivered to Wallace, probably because there was no written agreement that was enforceable in the eye of the law.
+Unfortunately, the court ruled that the money was still in Hampden’s right because it had not been delivered to Wallace, probably because no written agreement was enforceable in the eye of the law.

 After that, Hampden committed various offenses that led him to get involved with the law numerous times: